google/myelin-acorn-electron-hardware/README.md

 I use my own Python scripts for generating netlists, rather than entering schematics through Kicad's eeschema package.
-If you change the .py file in any of the 'pcb' folders, running 'make' (or 'make net') should rebuild the netlist.
+If you change the .py file in any of the `pcb` folders, running 'make' (or 'make net') should rebuild the netlist.

 The Makefile will also plot gerbers once a .kicad_pcb file has been created.
 This requires some messing around on macOS -- you have to copy the system Python executable into the pcbnew folder.

-Generating the previews linked from the README.md files requires pcb-tools, which you can install using 'python setup.py install' in the third_party/pcb- tools folder (after running git submodule update --init).
-On macOS, first install its dependencies with 'brew install cairo pango'.
+Generating the previews linked from the `README.md` files requires pcb-tools, which you can install using `python setup.py install` in the `third_party/pcb-tools` folder (after running `git submodule update --init`).
+On macOS, first install its dependencies with `brew install cairo pango`.